Skip to Content

 Maidenhair ferns growing on the side of the trail to Gettysburg Quarry.

-Maidenhair ferns lining to trail to Gettysburg Quarry
+Maidenhair ferns lining the trail to Gettysburg Quarry

 Continue to follow the yellow blazes, veering right off the blue-marked trail in approximately 300 feet.
 The yellow-blazed trail ascends a wide, well-traveled path lined with wildflowers in the summer and shaded by young maple, white ash, cherry, and beech trees.